paresh-bhagat/BuySellConnect/README.md

 ## Features

 * Login Logout, signup, delete account for a user.
 Spring Security is also used to protect pages.
 * Signup is done using SMS and Email OTP verification .
-I have used fast2sms api for sms gateway and outlook smtp for sending emails to users.
+I have used fast2sms api for sms messages and outlook smtp email service for sending emails to users.
 * User can perform CRUD operation son their listed or added products.
 * User can raise a request for a product.
 Doing that will send a notification mail to both buyer and seller about the request raised.
 Both buyer and seller if required accept or reject this request.
 * Forgot password - After email OTP verification user will receive a randomly generated password in his/her email which can be used for login.